 Terpenes and all the other important compounds of your concentrates will vaporize between 315-440 degrees, but the temperature will need to be modified depending on the device you’re using and the consistency of your concentrate.

-As a quick tip, the flavor conscious always seem to go for a few things: quartz glass buckets with a carb cap, on a percolated glass rig.
-For anyone new to the scene, that's a little bong with an attachment .
-It's typically heated with a torch.
-Torches can take some getting used to, but fortunately there are plenty of options for getting a good tasting dab without one.
+As a quick tip, the flavor-conscious always seem to go for a few things: quartz glass buckets with a carb cap, on a percolated glass dab rig.
+For anyone new to the scene, that’s a little bong with an attachment.
+It’s typically heated with a torch.
+Torches can take some getting used to, but fortunately, there are plenty of options for getting a good tasting dab without one.

 I’m currently vaping shatter through a portable, electronic cigarette sort of thing (and it’s starting to make it hard to write).
 There are dozens of models on the market, but a good battery – I’d recommend one with at least 25 watts – and a decent burner dedicated to concentrates is an awesome way to get medicated, or just wicked high, almost anywhere.
 I find waxes tend to work best with this type of device, as concentrates with less plant matter can easily clog airflow vents.
 New burner designs are coming out constantly but crowd favorites usually boil down to two categories: coil-wrapped quartz-glass rods and ceramic buckets.
 The coil-wrapped quartz is my preference.
 It requires less maintenance than ceramic, has a quicker heat up time and seems to produce more vapor.
 New ceramic buckets definitely provide a better flavor but at the cost of a smaller hit.
 One nice thing about any of these options is that (with a decent battery) you can select the actual temperature setting in seconds to adjust for different consistencies in concentrate.
 These batteries are also ideal for vaping e-cigarette juice and other types of cannabis concentrates popular now at local dispensaries.

 The nail/dome setup was one of the first to get popular on the dab scene, but was eventually replaced in popularity by buckets, also known as bangers or domeless nails.
-These bong attachments easily fit on standardized pipes and allow for an easy transition for a pre-existing water pipe.
+These bong attachments easily fit on standardized pipes and allow for an easy transition for pre-existing water pipes.